 Cost

-Just like a standard full-size pool, pinning down the lap pool prices is quite tricky as the types and prices vary widely.
+Like a standard full-size pool, pinning down the lap pool prices is tricky as the types and prices vary widely.
 The differences mainly occur because of the variation in materials, the size of the lap pool, and the area where it should be installed.

 Sure, installing a lap pool may cost a few bucks less, but that is not something that most people ideally base their decision on.